AmirrezaFarnamTaheri/StreamlineVPN/README.md

 * `--concurrent-limit` limit how many tests run in parallel
 * `--test-timeout` set the connection timeout in seconds
+* `--full-test` performs a full TLS handshake when applicable
 * `--max-ping` drop configs slower than this ping (ms)
 * `--include-protocols` or `--exclude-protocols` filter by protocol
 * `--output-dir` choose where results are written